 After we left Nellcôte Tommy would tell us that certain songs were either dedicated to or written for us.
 ‘Tumbling Dice’ Mick often sang as ‘Tommy, the tumbling dice’, although he says he wrote it after a conversation with the chef.
 ‘Meet me right outside, if you’ll be my partner in crime’ and the gambling references would seem to be very Tommy in nature.
-‘All Down The Line’ he said was for me because I loved cars and in particular Keith’s E-Type, but it actually came from a demo initially written during a session in London, I believe at Olympic studios.
-It’s hard to say where songs come from exactly, they’re from a place where songs are already written – which explains why some parts of songs seem to come from the air.
+‘All Down The Line’ he said was for me because I loved cars and in particular Keith’s E-Type.
+But it actually came from a demo initially written during a session in London, I believe at Olympic studios.
+It’s hard to say where songs come from exactly, they’re from a place where songs are already written – which explains why some parts of songs come from the air.

 Whatever the issue was between Jake and Keith, whether it was Jake following the cameras around or being a bit too needy, some attention seeking issue came to a head and Keith threw him out of the house one afternoon.
-That’s when I came across my brother and father in a silent funk outside the front door.
-Whatever it was, it takes a lot to piss off someone like Keith; to be exiled from exile is a whole other realm of exiledom.
+That’s when I came across my brother and father in a silent funk under a dark cloud outside the front door.
+Whatever it was it takes a lot to piss off someone like Keith; to be exiled from exile is a whole other realm of exiledom.
 Although it didn’t last long with Keith.
 I asked them what had happened and Tommy shrugged, ‘Jake upset Keith ’.
 But wouldn’t say any more.
 I gathered later that my brother had been following Keith around with a series of irritating ‘but why is the sky blue’ type of questions, which kids often do.
 But even that struck me as too slight to make someone like Keith angry enough to chuck him out of the house.

 Post Script – Mum